HippyHay/linked-blog-starter-md/Real Estate/Level 2/Chapter 2.md

 (A salesperson can't accept compensation directly from a principal; it must come from their own broker.)

 A sales associate must be supervised by either a broker or an owner-developer, which is an unlicensed entity that sells, exchanges or leases its own property.
 Salaried staff members of an owner-developer can work without a license: A sales associate license is only necessary if the employee is paid commission.
 ### Broker Associate
+an individual who meets the licensure requirements to be a real estate broker but provides real estate brokerage services as an independent contractor to a real estate broker.
+A **broker associate** is a person who has passed the broker exam, but chooses to work under a sponsoring broker.

+# Who needs a license?
+A license is a must-have for anyone who wants to provide **real estate services**.